docelic/amber-introduction/README.md

 Before expanding the information on pipes and pipelines, let's explain the concept of routes.

 Routes connect incoming requests (HTTP methods and paths) to specific controllers and controller methods in your application.
-Routes are checked in the order they are defined and the first route that matches is followed.
+Routes are checked in the order they are defined and the first route that matches wins.

 All routes belong to a certain pipeline (like "web", "api", or similar).
 When a route matches, the execution basically comes down to executing all pipes in the associated pipeline.
 The last pipe in every pipeline is implicitly the pipe named "[Controller](https://github.com/amberframework/amber/blob/master/src/amber/pipes/controller.cr)".
 That's the pipe that instantiates the appropriate controller class and call the appropriate method in it.
-Please note that this is currently non-configurable &mdash; the controller pipe is always automatically added as the last pipe in the associated pipeline.
-It is executed unless the processing is stopped in one of the earlier pipes.
+Please note that this is currently non-configurable &mdash; the controller pipe is always automatically added as the last pipe in the pipeline and it is executed unless processing stops in one of the earlier pipes.

 The configuration for pipes, pipelines, and routes is found in the file `config/routes.cr`.
 This file invokes the same `configure` block that `config/application.cr` does, but since routes configuration is important and can also be lengthy and complex, Amber keeps it in a separate file.

-Amber includes the command `amber routes` to display configured routes.
-By default, the routes table looks like the following:
+Amber includes commands `amber routes` and `amber pipes` to display the relevant information.
+By default, the outputs look like the following:

 ```shell
 $ amber routes